Arvoreen/troposphere-maven-plugin/README.md

       </plugins>
     </build>

-You also need to include a dependency in your project to the Jython artifact
+You also need to include a dependency in your project to the Jython Installer artifact

     <dependencies>
       <dependency>
         <groupId>org.python</groupId>
-        <artifactId>jython-standalone</artifactId>
+        <artifactId>jython-installer</artifactId>
-        <version>2.7-b1</version>
+        <version>2.7.2</version>
       </dependency>
     </dependencies>

-Note that version 2.7-b1 or newer is required.
+Note that version 2.7.2 or newer is required.
+The installer will be executed into a tempory build directory, and all required python libraries will be installed there also, keeping any **python** installations clean.

 This plugin will operate during the generate-sources phase of the Maven lifecycle.
 It will scan your source directory (default: src/main/tropopsophere) for files with a '.tr' extension.
 It will process each file via Jython, with both Boto and Troposphere modules loaded by default (you can add additional modules if you need them)